parallel-markets/handbook/values/index.md

 We value [initiative](#bias-for-action) and a [feeling of ownership](#agency).
 If you see something that needs to be done, and you have the ability to help, then do it.
 Whether this is cleaning up a communal area, writing up a suggestion for a new user feature, or helping recruit for an open position in a different department - your help is not only ideal it's required.
 The phrase "not my job" isn't something that should ever prevent you from taking on a task that needs to be done.
 Everyone wears many hats, hats that are communially owned by everyone.

 ### Prefer Boring Solutions
 The simplest (and most boring) solution is most often the best.
 The more direct, simple, and easily explained a solution is the better.
-Be [generous)(#generosity) to those employees who will maintian your solution or project over the long term.
+Be [generous](#generosity) to those employees who will maintain your solution or project over the long term.

 ## Focus on Outcomes
 We do what we promised to each other, customers, users, and investors.